 Immediate feedback

-Similarly, because learners can ask their instructors questions in real-time, they can get instant feedback on their progress.
-This allows instructors to meet learners’ in their exact moment of learning need – instead of only sharing feedback several hours or days later when the lesson is no longer fresh on the learner’s mind.
+In synchronous learning, learners can get instant feedback by asking questions to their instructors in real-time.
+This allows instructors to address their learners in their exact moment of need—instead of only sharing feedback several hours or days later when the lesson is no longer fresh on the learner’s mind.

 Accelerated learning curve

-And because learners get to clarify their doubts on the spot, they can move on from their learning obstacles much sooner, allowing them to accelerate their learning curve.
+Since learners can clarify their doubts on the spot, they can quickly overcome learning obstacles, thereby accelerating their learning curve.

 Disadvantages of synchronous learning

-As synchronous learning happens at a set time, it’s not flexible to account for different schedules and priorities.
-Learners and instructors alike are expected to commit to a fixed time and place, which can be inconvenient for those with other commitments.
+Since synchronous learning happens at a set time, it isn’t flexible enough to accommodate different schedules and priorities.
+Both learners and instructors are expected to be available at a specified time and place, which can be inconvenient for those with other commitments.

 Inconsistent quality